JARVIS-MoCap/JARVIS-AnnotationTool/README.md

     cmake --build . -j8

-We currentlWe try to provide prebuild versions of all the libraries you will need to compile the tool.
-You only need to build them yourself incase they don't work for your OS or you want to use different versions than the ones we ship it with.y use the free version Advanced Installer to create our '.msi' installer files.
+We currently use the free version Advanced Installer to create our '.msi' installer files.
 This is not an optimal solution, so if you know how to build a better pipeline to build them please feel free to implement that!

 <br><br>
 # Building OpenCV yourself